Improved Bounds for the Greedy Strategy in Optimization Problems with Curvature: Improved Bounds

-In this section, we will prove that for problem~$(\ref{problem})$, if we set $d=\inf\limits_{g\in \Omega_f} c(g)$, the greedy strategy yields a $1/(1+d)$-approximation and a $(1-e^{-d})/d$-approximation under a general matroid and a uniform matroid constraint, respectively.
-The proofs in this section are straightforward, but are included for completeness. \begin{Lemma} Let $(X,\mathcal{I})$ be a matroid with maximal set cardinality $K$.
-If there exists a set function $g:2^X\rightarrow\mathbb{R}$ of the form (\ref{monotoneform}) satisfying (\ref{sufneccondition}) in Theorem~\ref{Extensionthm}, then any greedy solution and optimal solution to the following optimization problem
+In this section, we will prove that for problem~$(\ref{problem})$, if we set $d=\inf_{g\in \Omega_f} c(g)$, then the greedy strategy yields a $1/(1+d)$-approximation and a $(1-e^{-d})/d$-approximation under a general matroid and a uniform matroid constraint, respectively.
+Some proofs in this section are straightforward, but are included for completeness.